opulencephp/docs/view-basics.md

 > **Note:** If you use the <a href="https://github.com/opulencephp/Project" target="_blank">skeleton project</a>, the `php`, `fortune`, and `fortune.php` extensions are already registered to the resolver.

 <h4 id="view-readers">View Readers</h4>
 Opulence uses an `Opulence\Views\Factories\IO\IViewReader` to actually read raw views in factories.
 By default, the `FileViewReader` is used to read views stored in the file system, but you can use any storage system you'd like.
-Simply implement `IViewReader` and bind your reader to the IoC container:
+Simply implement `IViewReader` and bind your reader to the Ioc container:

 ```php
 $container->bind(IViewReader::class, new MyViewReader());